Arezookhalili/Credit-Card-Fraud-Detection/README.md

 ---
 layout: post
 title: Credit Card Fraud Detection Using ML
-image: "/posts/classification-title-img.png"
+image: "/posts/fraud-EMV-chip-credit-card.png"
 tags: [Fraud Detection, Machine Learning, Classification, Python]
 ---

 # Project Overview  <a name="overview-main"></a>

 ### Context <a name="overview-context"></a>

 Welcome to the Credit Card Fraud Detection Project!
 Credit card fraud poses a major threat to both financial institutions and consumers.
 As online transactions become more prevalent, identifying fraudulent activities has become more complex.

 Here, I created a fraud detection system using Python and widely-used machine learning libraries like scikit-learn.
 The primary goal was to build a robust fraud detection system using Random Forest, Logistic Regression, and Decision Tree classifiers.
 This project also addresses the class imbalance problem inherent in credit card fraud datasets.

-### Project Structure
+### Project Structure <a name="Project-Structure"></a>

-creditcard.csv: The dataset containing transaction details and fraud labels.
+creditcard.csv: The dataset containing transaction details and fraud labels (The dataset used in this project is available on Kaggle).
 Credit Card Fraud Detection.py: The main script containing data preprocessing, model training, evaluation, and model saving. credit_card_model.p: The serialized Random Forest model saved using pickle.## Import Libraries.